 Users that are working on a message (vs. a template) can...

-- Save the message: a custom "Save message" button in the MailUp UI allows users to save the message when they are done editing.
+- Save & exit: a custom "Save message" button in the MailUp UI allows users to save the message when they are done editing.
 This triggers the onSave callback.
 The JSON and HTML documents are returned by the plugin and saved into the database table where messages are saved.
 The HTML is used to generate a thumbnail, allow for a preview outside of the editor, generate inbox previews, perform a "spam check" on the content, and send the email campaign when the user is ready to do so.
 The JSON is passed back to the editor when MailUp users wish to edit the message.

-- Save it as a new template: users will instead click on "Save as template" if they decide to save the message as a new template.
+- Save as a template: users will instead click on "Save as template" if they decide to save the message as a new template.
 Here too the system uses the onSave method to save both JSON and HTML.
 The HTML is used to generate a thumbnail of the template and allow users to see a preview outside of the editor.
 This time the files are saved into a separate database table where "My templates" are saved.

-- Send a quick test: users will click on "Quick send" if they wish to run a quick test.
+- Quick test: users will click on "Quick send" if they wish to run a quick test.
 That will trigger the onSend callback, which returns the HTML of the message (the JSON is not needed in this scenario).
 The callback is used to display a modal window that allows the user to set a few parameters (e.g. recipients to send the email to) and send the test message.

 Here is a screenshot of this "Quick send" feature.
 This modal window is part of MailUp, not of the editor.